tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

 ---
 I previously posted about [Pitfalls of var parameters][pitfallsofvarparameters] and how things can go sideways if we’re not careful when using them.

-What I wrote there was:
+What I wrote there in regards to marking *reference* parameters with var was:

 > *Var modifiers don’t make a difference, but you should still use them to signal the intentionality of your procedure.
 If the procedure intends to modify the parameter, add a var in front of it, if it’s only reading data, skip it.*